ctestagrose/Distributed-Operating-Systems-Projects/Project_Two/README.md

     - If the algorithm is push-sum each worker starts with quantities s and w (the starting values of s and w are the worker's id and 1 repectively).
 4. **Worker Actors**
     - If Gossip is the algorithm: Workers will randomly select a neighbor and tell that worker the rumor.
 (This algorithm is considered converged when each actor has received the rumor 3 times)
     - If Push-Sum: Workers will randomly select a worker and halve its values of s and w.
 Half is kept and the other half if sent to the other worker.
 The receiving worker will then add these values to their own and repeat the process.
-(This algorithm is considered converged when the ratio of s and w for each actor has not changed for 10 messages received)
+(This algorithm is considered converged when the ratio of s and w for each actor is stable for 3 messages received)

 ### Usage
 Navigate to the project directory and run the following command